mpalourdio/xps13/README.md

 ``Someone asked about the fix for the repeating keypresses.
 Yes, it was traced back to the source and will be fixed on all affected Dell platforms soon.
 I just saw that the one for 9343 was promoted to our factories so should be up on support.dell.com any day now as BIOS A01``

 ## Actual situation
-For the moment, linux support on DELL XPS13 2015 is not at its best (hmm).
+From A01, linux support is quite descent.
 The different encountered problems can be :
  - touchpad freezing (i2c / ps2 mode)
  - no sound (or sound after 2 cold reboots of some kernels, depending on boot options)
- - repeating keystroke issue (should be fixed with BIOS A01)
+ - ~~repeating keystroke issue (should be fixed with BIOS A01)~~ (fixed with BIOS A01)
  - ?

 ## What about you ?